Tullibardine Distillery

 Directions:

-There are different transport options for getting to Tullibardine.
-The nearest train station is Gleneagles, where you can get the 19 bus to Blackford.
-However, I took a different route, as I did not want to take two trains and a bus so I got on the Dunblane train from Edinburgh Waverley to Stirling.
-Then connected onto the 20 bus to Auchterarder, which departs from Striling Bus Station.
-This bus station is only a couple of minutes’ walk from the train station (exit the station and turn left).
-I travlled on the 20 to Blackford and got off at the Moray Institute stop (pictured below), and from there it was only a couple of minutes’ walk to the distillery across the road, turn right and it is on your left.
+There are different transport options for getting to Tullibardine and the nearest train station is actually Gleneagles, where you can get the 19 bus to Blackford.
+However, I decided to take an alternative route, as I did not want to take two trains and a bus so headed to Stirling train station, and then connected onto the 20 bus to Auchterarder from Striling Bus Station.
+This bus station is only a couple of minutes’ walk from the train station (exit the station and turn left) so it is a straight forward transfer.
+I took the bus to Blackford and got off at the Moray Institute stop (pictured below), which was only a couple of minutes’ walk to the distillery (cross the road then turn right and it is on your left hand side).

 Local Area

-The distillery is located in Blackford, a small village between Perth and Stirling, and you can see the distillery off the A9 road.
-It is a fairly remote location, so there are not many amenities in the area besides the distillery; the only other main business is the Highland Spring water factory.
-Although once a year, around May, there is also the Blackford Highland Games, which is hosted in the town centre.
-There are not many food options available if you are looking for lunch, but there was some hot food in the village shop (pies, sausage rolls, bakes), where I stopped for a pie.
-There is also a kitchen at the Blackford Inn, but it was closed when I was visiting, although you can get a nice pint in there and meet some locals, which is what I did when I was waiting for my bus to arrive.
+Blackford is a small village between Perth and Stirling, and it is a fairly remote location.
+There are not many amenities in the area besides the distillery; the only other main business is the Highland Spring water factory.
+However, I did notice a sign for the Blackford Highland Games, which is hosted in the town centre once a year.
+There were not many food options available when looking to get lunch, but there is some hot food in the village shop (pies, sausage rolls, bakes), and I opted for a hot pie, which was fine.
+There is also a kitchen at the Blackford Inn, but it was closed when I was visiting.
+However, the Inn is a great place to stop off if you have free time, when waiting on your bus, which is exactly what I did during my visit.
+I visited with a friend, and we were asked multiple times if we enjoyed the distillery tour, despite never mentioning the fact that we were visiting the distillery, so obviously it’s easy to spot the non-locals.
+However, the locals are super friendly and great to chat with.
+I got talking with the bartender, and he had a bottle of Tullibardine from 1969, which he was kind enough to show me, and it looked amazing.

 Distillery Amenities

-The visitor centre at the distillery has a sizable shop, where there is a full range of Tullibardine merchandise available, which includes branded jumpers, hats and whisky glasses.
-There is also naturally a wide selection of whisky to purchase from the core range to more premium options, the most expensive of which was priced at £10,000!
-There are no café or food options here, but there is a whisky bar at the far end of the shop where you can buy a selection of Tullibardine single malts or a flight of whiskies.
+The visitor centre at the distillery has a sizable shop, where there is a full range of Tullibardine merchandise available, including distillery branded jumpers, hats and whisky glasses.
+There is also of course a wide selection of whisky to purchase from the Tullibardine core range to more premium options, the most expensive of which was priced at £10,000!
+There are no café or food options at the distillery, but there is was a whisky bar at the far end of the shop where you could buy a selection of Tullibardine single malts or a flight of whiskies.

 History

-The distillery site has a rich history of distilling, with records of beer being brewed onsite dating back to at least 1488 when the distillery was visited by a young King James IV.
+The distillery site has a rich history of distilling, as there are records of beer being brewed onsite which date back to 1488 when the distillery was visited by a young King James IV.
 It was converted into a whisky distillery by William Delmay Eveans in 1947 and then changed hands a few times before being shut down in 1994.
 It was then reopened in 2003 and was bought by the current owners, Michelle Picard, in 2014.
-The current owners expanded the distillery and continue to operate it independently.
+The current owners have expanded the distillery and continue to operate it independently.
 They also own a wine company, which means they have access to a large collection of wine casks, and this is why you will find a large amount of unique wine finishes for Tullibardine in the shop.

 Tour

-The tour I booked was the standard tour, which is very reasonably priced at £12, and I found it to be a great mix of informal and informative.
+The tour I booked was the standard tour, which is very reasonably priced at £12, and I found it to be a a quite informal vibe, which I like and I think is one of the benefits of a smaller independent distillery rather than the larger corporate distilleries.
+As I was visiting in the off-season, it was only myself and a friend on the tour, which was even better value for money as it was like having a private tour.
 The tour begins in the shop with a discussion of the history of the site, then it continues outside, where you head to the production area of the distillery.
-There is no photography in the distillery allows so I can’t share pictures, but one of the first things you see is the old bright red porteous mill, which is used for breaking down the barley and is a staple of many of the older distilleries in Scotland.
-Then you move onto the mash tun, washback’s and stills, and one of the things that stood out for me was the size of the distillery compared to the production levels.
-Everything is fairly tightly packed into a small space, to the point that there are even a couple of washback’s outside as they ran out of space.
-The distillery produces around 3 million litres of whisky each year, which is an impressive amount, although the guide mentioned that this only accounts for around 0.7% of the total amount of whisky produced in Scotland each year.
+There is no photography in the distillery allows so I can’t share pictures, but one of the first things you see is the old bright red porteous mill, which is used for breaking down the barley and is a staple of many of the older distilleries in Scotland and I am always glad to see them as they are amazing pieces of kit and so reliable.
+The next stop is the room where the mash tun, washback’s and stills are kept, and one of the things that stood out to me was the size of the distillery compared to the production levels.
+Everything is fairly tightly packed into a small space, to the point that there are even a couple of washbacks outside as they ran out of space.
+The distillery produces around 3 million litres of whisky each year, which sounds like an impressive amount, although the guide mentioned that this only accounts for around 0.7% of the total amount of whisky produced in Scotland each year.

 The final part of the tour ends in the warehouse, which is always one of my favourite places.
 Although the distillery was only re-opened in 2003, there were 2,500 casks which were still from pre-1994, and these have been used for a mix of celebration and old age statement whiskies such as the 25-year-old.
 I saw a barrel which was just a bit older than me, dating from 1983, which is waiting to be bottled, but they have also had bottlings of 60-year-old whisky.